SanskarZulu/OS-Lab-Assignment/README.md

-# OS-Lab-Assignment1
+# OS-Lab-Assignment
-Here's OS laboratory assignment 1 by Sanskar sharma (PRN: 0120180381)
+OS Lab Assignment1: working with directories and files using shell script. by Sanskar sharma (PRN: 0120180381)